kyounger/casc-plugin-dependency-calculation/examples/workflow-generating-effective-bundles/README.md

     - `plugins`: used to create the minimal set of plugins for your bundles
     - `generate`: used to create the effective bundles
     - `all`: running both plugins and then generate
+    - `force`: running both plugins and then generate, but taking a fresh update center json (normally cached for 6 hours, and regenerating the plugin catalog regardless)
     - `pre-commit`: can be used in combination with [pre-commit](https://pre-commit.com/) to avoid unwanted mistakes in commits

 The directories in this example are: